The Bollywood Boyz: Early career (2005–2015)

-WWE
+WWE (2016–2021)

 NXT and 205 Live (2016–2017)

 On June 13, 2016, Gurv and Harv were announced as participants in WWE's Cruiserweight Classic tournament.
 On June 23, both Sihras were eliminated from the tournament in their first round matches, with Gurv losing to Noam Dar and Harv losing to Drew Gulak.
 The Bollywood Boyz debuted in the WWE developmental territory NXT at the September 15 tapings.
 They also took part in the second annual Dusty Rhodes Tag Team Classic; however, they were eliminated by The Authors of Pain in the first round.
 On the premiere episode of 205 Live in November 2016, The Bollywood Boyz defeated Tony Nese and Drew Gulak in their debut tag team match.